harvard-nrg/yaxil/README.md

 ```bash
 pip install yaxil
 ```

+## Documentation
+Full documentation can be found at <http://yaxil.readthedocs.io/>.

 ## Example usage
 There are all sorts of functions in `yaxil` that help you get what you need from